Rey-Ray/fuhrenkontrolle/README.md

 Station: Name

-driver: Name, Locatoin
+driver: Station, Name, Locatoin

-farmers&hills: Name, Size
+farmers_hills: Station, Name, Size

-Inside data_year a folder with name 'schedule' exists.
-For each station, there exist two csv files: 'station name_hills', 'station name_drivers'.
-The format is the same as previous.
+If a driver works for several station, it should has several rows, one for each station.